Discover Rotorua motels that travellers - like you - rate amongst the best. It can be a hit and miss affair

 The Silver Fern motel is another lovely establishment that offers service par excellence.
 What sets it apart from the other motels would have to be the day spa facilities.
 Also, (whispering) it's got a bit of a reputation.
 It's inclined to be romantic.
 Just so you know.

-In handy proximity, around the corner on Maida Vale Street is a liquor store, look past it and you will see the Savemart second-hand shop.
-On the Savemart street is a dairy (also sells Charleez chicken & chips).
-Next door to that is Strike Zone Entertainment Centre - ten pin bowling for the family.
+In handy proximity, around the corner you'll see the Savemart second-hand shop.
+On the Savemart street is a dairy (also sells hot Charleez chicken & chips).

 NB.
 Events are held in Rotorua most weekends so it pays to book accommodation early - real early.
 People still get caught short and have to go all the way to Tauranga or Taupo to find a bed.